BlasBenito/spatialRF/README.md

 `auto_cor()` and `auto_vif()`, that are executed sequentially by using the `%>%` pipe from the [magrittr](https://magrittr.tidyverse.org/) package.
-Notice that I have set `cor.threshold` and `vif.threshold` to low values because the predictors in `plant_richness_df` show little multicollinearity.
+Notice that I have set `cor.threshold` and `vif.threshold` to low values because the predictors in `plant_richness_df` already have little multicollinearity,.
 The default values (`cor.threshold = 0.75` and `vif.threshold = 5`) should work well when combined together for any other dataset.

 ``` r